Nagatsuta Station: Lines

 Nagatsuta Station is served by the JR East Yokohama Line, and is located 17.9 kilometers from the terminus of the line at Higashi-Kanagawa.
 Many services continue west of Higashi-Kanagawa via the Negishi Line to Sakuragicho during the offpeak, and to Ōfuna during the morning peak.
 It is also served by the Tōkyū Den-en-toshi Line, and is 25.6 kilometers from that line's terminus at Shibuya in Tokyo.
 In addition, Nagatsuta is the terminus of the Kodomonokuni Line operated by the Yokohama Minatomirai Railway.

 Station layout

 Nagatsuta Station is where the express and local trains on the Den-en-toshi line cross.
 JR Nagatsuta and Tōkyū Nagatsuta use the same building.

 JR Nagatsuta Station has a single island platform serving two elevated tracks.
-The station has a Midori no Madoguchi staffed ticket office.
+The station has a Talking reserved seat ticket vending machine(話せる指定席券売機).
 Tōkyū Nagatsuta Station has two island platforms serving four elevated tracks.
 The Kodomonokuni Line has a single side platform.